Fulvestrant

 • If any dose is missed, inform the doctor as soon as possible.

-• Fulvestrant has proven to decrease the progression of cancer within 21 months of medications, even in the advanced stages.
+• Fulvestrant has proven to decrease the progression of cancer within 21 months of medication, even in the advanced stages.

-• In case of any side effects noticed, inform the doctor immediately.
+• In case any side effects are noticed, inform the doctor immediately.

-• Keep track of the improvement of symptoms noticed after starting the medications and share with your doctor during the follow-up visits.
+• Keep track of any improvement in symptoms after starting the medications and share it with your doctor during follow-up visits.

 • Always inform your doctor if any progression or worsening of symptoms is observed.